ParvezMirani/JWT/README.md

 How to Run?
 #region 1
-Now run the project again and nevigate to api/token and Get the value after token: open POSTMAN
+Now run the project again and navigate to api/token an Get the value after token: open POSTMAN
 Now get to api/books
 - observe you wont be able to access it